GrassMC/minecraft-collections/README.md

 ### Servers

 _[Minecraft][minecraft]'s servers allow players to play online or via a local area network with other people._

-#### Wrappers

-_Servers that implement (based on) vanilla [Minecraft][minecraft] server._

-- [Spigot](https://www.spigotmc.org/) — High performance Minecraft server implementation.
-- [Paper](https://papermc.io/) — High performance Spigot fork that aims to fix gameplay and mechanics inconsistencies.
-- [Purpur](https://purpurmc.org/) — A drop-in replacement for Paper servers designed for configurability and new, fun, exciting gameplay features.
-- [Sponge Vanilla](https://spongepowered.org/) — The implementation of the Sponge API on top of Vanilla Minecraft.

 #### Third-party